 5. Fall in Love with a Fair Trade Wedding Dress

 Your wedding dress is probably one of the most important items to choose for your wedding day.
-Check out Celia Grace for amazing fair trade wedding dresses that empower workers and communities.
+Check out Celia Grace for amazing fair trade, sustainable wedding dresses that empower workers and communities.
 With every dress sold, Celia Grace actually donates a school uniform to a child in need in Cambodia.

 6. Elegant and Sustainable Floral Arrangements